Janrupf/stable-diffusion-webui-nix/README.md

 ];
 ```

-Afterwards you should have the command `stable-diffusion-webui` or `comfyui`
+Afterwards you should have the command `stable-diffusion-webui` or `comfy-ui`
 available which launches the server.

 ### Quirks